SeanNeedham/PixelPlay-Analytics/README.md

 - Audio (20.8%) and Monitor (16.2%) refund rates are above the overall 14.7% rate, while Monitor alone contributes 30% of total revenue.

 #### Business Impact:
-- High refund rates are reducing retained revenue, particularly for monitor because it accounts for 30% of total revenue.
+- High refund rates are reducing retained revenue, particularly for Monitor because it accounts for 30% of total revenue.

 #### Recommendation:
 - Investigate the reasons behind Audio and Monitor refunds before deciding on any corrective action.
 Review available evidence for product defects, compatibility issues, listing clarity and customer expectations, recognising that the underlying cause may differ by category.

 #### Expected Impact:
-- Reducing avoidable refunds could help protect revenue, particularly within the Monitor product range
+- Reducing avoidable refunds could help protect revenue, particularly within the Monitor product range.
 ### 2. Commercial / Finance
 *Diagnose the four-month revenue decline*